 All Health Plans members with serious, acute, or chronic illness or injury are eligible to receive case management services.
-Care Managers, in collaboration with you and your providers, will assess the current treatment plan and identify short and long term health care needs to ensure appropriate, cost-effective care throughout the health care continuum.
+Case Managers, in collaboration with you and your providers, will assess the current treatment plan and identify short and long term health care needs to ensure appropriate, cost-effective care throughout the health care continuum.
 Case management goals are focused on achieving an optimal level of wellness, autonomy, and function through advocacy and education.
-The Care Manager acts as resource by maintaining direct communication with you, your family, service providers, and health care team, while identifying and coordinating care and services, and evaluating the effectiveness of implemented plans.
+The Case Manager acts as resource by maintaining direct communication with you, your family, service providers, and health care team, while identifying and coordinating care and services, and evaluating the effectiveness of implemented plans.

 Examples of case management services